 Flute and Piccolo

-The flute, a popular choice among marching band members, is lightweight and easy to carry.
+The flute is a popular choice among marching band members, is lightweight and easy to carry.
 Its high-pitched sound allows it to cut through the rest of the band, making it ideal for playing melodies.
 Marching bands typically feature 2 or 3 flutes, although some bands may have more.
 The piccolo, a smaller cousin of the flute, is tuned an octave higher and can play even higher notes.
 Due to its compact size, the piccolo is effortless to carry and is a perfect choice for marching bands.

 Clarinet